sharedgithub/myTestRepo/test/manFund/lamds.md

 #### Three defects

-1) DOS attack TPM memory leak
+1) DOS attack TPM memory leak (memory leak can occur in java due to static variable , file connection not closed in finalize()
-2) Protocol uploading failing when user unenrols and enrolls the decice
+2) Protocol uploading failing above 10K when user unenrols and enrolls the decice ..it was uploading one less protocol ...due to one parameter update...flaw in programming logic
-3) zcs has nodes and loadbalance and it was redirecting the request to first node only. so if it has three nodes the workflow would work only for the first time
+3) zcs has nodes and loadbalance and it was redirecting the request to first node only. so if it has three nodes the workflow would work only for the first time.
+This occured when I tried to attempt
+4) bluetoth mobile app was downloading the agent and sending it to the gateways but when we connect mobile app to different cloud app it sends the same agent for downloading

 ### Quality of leader
+Two skills which are most important
 Effective Communication skills
+	Communicate clear instructions with the team members Listen to the queries and feedback from the team members Efeectively report the status to everyone
+	encourage comm
 Strong Organisation Skills
-Complete confidence in his or her team
-Respect other team members
-Honest and open to all the team members
-Always in Integrity

-Some of the roles of a team leader are:-

-The team leader must get the task done by the available resources.
+	The team leader must get the task done by the available resources and available time.
-Conduct ongoing training for the team members
-Develop a strategy for completing the projects within the deadlines Communicate clear instructions with the team members Listen to the queries and feedback from the team members
+	Should be able to manage his work and also make sure team is not getting blocked

 ###Roles and responsibilities
 Being part of the feature estimation meeting with all the stakeholders